syedaazhar/new-weather-app/README.md

 This project show the real weather forecast
 The Weather API is a service, which is able to deliver weather forecast data for any given location on earth.

+### Ajax

+AJAX is not a programming language.

+AJAX just uses a combination of:

+ * A browser built-in XMLHttpRequest object (to request data from a web server)
+ * JavaScript and HTML DOM (to display or use the data)

+ ### Weather API Source
+ * Uses the Open **Weather Map API** to request weather data. https://openweathermap.org/

 You can see website here: https://syedaazhar.github.io/new-weather-app/

 A basic client-side weather app example.